openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 * Alexa will respond with "Sorry something wrong, to control _device_ try disabling the skill and re-enabling it from your Alexa app".
 * It indicates that Alexa isn't able to control the given device because of an authentication issue.
 * To resolve this error, for users that are using the official skill, just disable and re-enable it through the Alexa app.
-For users that have setup their own custom skill, make sure that the proper credentials were added to the lambda function config.js.
+For users that have setup their own custom skill, make sure that the proper credentials were configured in `ask-resources.json`.
 If running an openHAB 3.x server, make sure that the API Security Implicit User Role setting is enabled.

 ### Server Not Accessible

 * Alexa will respond with "Sorry the hub that _device_ is connected to is not responding, please check its network connection and power supply".
 * It indicates that your openHAB server is not accessible through [myopenHAB](https://myopenhab.org) cloud service.
 * To resolve this error, make sure that your server is running, your openHAB cloud service is configured with mode set to "Notifications & Remote Access", and showing online under your myopenHAB account.
-For users that have setup their own custom skill, make sure that the proper server base URL was added to the lambda function config.js.
+For users that have setup their own custom skill, make sure that the proper server base URL was configured in `ask-resources.json`.
 * For users running openHAB 2.4, there is a known issue when running the [Amazon Echo Control](https://www.openhab.org/addons/bindings/amazonechocontrol/) binding, associated to that release, that affects the server accessibility.
 In this instance, make sure to upgrade your server to 2.5 or above.

 ### Temperature Out Of Range